-The first set of troubles, challenges, and deprivations in our Great Journey would come upon us at the next encampment - a place on Egypt's Northeaster border called Pi Hahirot.
+The first set of troubles, challenges, and deprivations in our Great Journey would come upon us at the next encampment - a place on Egypt's Northeaster border called Pi HaChirot.
 It was located right beside the Sea of Reeds.
 Yes - that sea of reeds, Dear Reader!
 You remember the place now, don't you?

-Some Hebrew sages have noted that the name Pi Hahirot literally means 'the mouth (or entrance) of the pits/caves/holes'.
-They have suggested that the "pit" in question was not just the sea of reeds, but was the entrance to sheol [i.e. the unseen world of spirit beings and what humans think of as 'afterlife'].
+Some Hebrew sages have noted that the name Pi HaChirot literally means 'the mouth (or entrance) of the pits/caves/holes'.
+They have suggested that the "pit" in question was not just the sea of reeds, but was the entrance to sheol [i.e. the unseen place of interrogation and trial that most religions have renamed 'paradise' and/or 'hell'].
 I doubt the Hebrew refugees who saw the great clouds of dust from the charge of Pharaoh's army and heard the war cries and the rumbling and roar of the chariots and horses at this location would argue that description.

-Here is the way Sefer Sh'mot [the Book of Exodus] described the great travail in the camp as Pharaoh's army approached from the West:
+Here is the way Sefer Sh'mot [the Book of Exodus] described the great travail in the camp as Pharaoh's army approached:

 When Pharaoh drew near, the children of Yisra'el lifted up their eyes, and behold, the Mitzrim were marching after them; and they were very afraid.
 And the descendants of Yisrael cried out to/screamed at the Holy One.